Tahoe Blue Beach logoTahoe Blue Beach Program

 Zephyr Cove Resort and Shoals, Tahoe Blue Beach memberZephyr Cove Resort and Shoals

-Zephyr Cove Resort and Shoals is managed by Aramark by special use permit from the USDA Forest Service Lake Tahoe Basin.
+Zephyr Cove Resort and Shoals is managed by Aramark under special use permit from the United State Forest Service Lake Tahoe Basin Management Unit (USFS).

 Tahoe Beach Club, Tahoe Blue Beach program member